Ireland's prison system 'inhumane', says Irish Penal Reform Trust (RTE News)

 2nd December 2025

-Ireland's prison system is described as "overwhelmed, overstretched and inhumane," according to the 2024 Progress in the Penal System Report by The Irish Penal Reform Trust (IPRT).
-The report highlighted that the prison population surpassed 5,000 for the first time in June 2024, with 213 people sleeping on mattresses on the floor.
+This article on the RTÉ website states that Ireland's prison system is “overwhelmed, overstretched and inhumane,” according to the 2024 Progress in the Penal System Report by the Irish Penal Reform Trust (IPRT).

 IPRT Executive Director Saoirse Brady said the situation has worsened, with over 600 inmates currently sleeping on floor mattresses.
 She described cramped conditions, noting that in some cells, prisoners must sleep beside open toilets, and 62% must use toilets in front of others.